Automatically and Remotely Restrict a Kid's iPhone

 Automatically restrict a child's iPhone usage in a way that can't be bypassed.
 Control iPhone restrictions remotely.

-If you're a parent who wants to ensure that it's possible to remotely disable your child's iPhone, there are a few built-in parental control features you could consider using if your child's iPhone is set up properly.
+If you are a parent who wants to ensure that it's possible to remotely disable your child's iPhone, there are a few built-in parental control features you could consider using to ensure full remote control over your child's iPhone or iPad.

-First, parents should have set up Managed Screen Time for their child.
+In order to have full remote control over your child's iPhone or iPad, a parent should have set up Managed Screen Time for their child and leverage the Downtime feature to disable the device.
 To do this properly, here's what you'll need:

-For instructions on how to set up you and your child's iPhone to use Manage Screen Time properly, see our dedicated guide for monitoring your child's iPhone activity .
+For instructions on how to set up you and your child's iPhone to use Manage Screen Time properly, see our dedicated guide for setting up a child's iPhone with parental controls .

-After your child is added to your Family Group and has Managed Screen Time enabled, Downtime can be set and used like this:
+After your child is added to your Family Group and has Managed Screen Time enabled, you can use Screen Time's downtime feature to schedule when the device is disabled so that it is disabled automatically.

-Here are the steps you'll want to follow on your (the parent's) iPhone:
+Here are the steps you'll want to follow on your (the parent) iPhone:

 You should see a menu like this: